 d.
 Waiver Forms must be signed by the releasing and receiving association presidents before being submitted to the District Director for approval.
 If the releasing and receiving associations are in two districts, the waiver form must be submitted to both District Directors for approval.

 e.
-Players residing outside of the state of Minnesota that desire to play for MH must follow the Inter Affiliate Player Transfer Protocol.
+Non-Minnesota residents desiring to play for MH must follow the Inter-Affiliate Transfer Protocol.

-Home Association – either the Association of Residence, or the Association of School Attendance to which a player has been properly waived.
+• If the player doesn't live within the boundaries of the associations the school feeds, the player may pick one of the associations as his/her Ass'n of School Attendance on a one-time-choice basis.
+Home Association – either the Association of Residence, or the Association of School Attendance to which a player has been properly waived and continues to attend school.

-3. A waiver shall be granted to any player who wishes to participate in the MH association whose boundaries incorporate the school in which the player is enrolled and is attending, as follows:
+3. A Mandatory Waiver shall be granted to any player in good standing, without conditions except as described below, who wishes to participate in the MH association whose boundaries incorporate the school in which the player is enrolled and is attending, as follows:

 a.
 For schools with multiple campuses, the "main" campus shall prevail unless agreed otherwise by the affected District Director(s).

-d.
+c.
 Players receiving a waiver based on school attendance shall register with their Association of School Attendance for as long as they are qualified students of that school (including the first year).
+If they stop attending school in that association's area, they revert back to their Association of Residence for participation or waiver.

-4. Players waived for non-school attendance reasons are subject to the receiving association's policies in accordance with MH governing documents (may not be eligible for "A" team, may be assigned to lowest available)
+4. Players waived for non-school attendance reasons are subject to the receiving assn's policies in accordance with MH governing documents (may not be eligible for highest team, may be assigned to 25 lowest team, etc.).
+They shall remain members of their Home Association, not the assn. they were waived to, with full rights and privileges accorded to all assn. members including voting rights.

 This is the procedure that needs to be followed to get ALL required signatures before your player goes on the ice for tryouts.
 After each signature, you will take the waiver with you.